jamessoni/linear_solvers_library/Documentation.md

 It takes two matrices as input: one is the matrix to multiply (B) by and the other is the output matrix AB.
 CSRMatrix<T>* matMatMult(CSRMatrix<T>& mat_right);

-This method transposes the Cholesky Matrix. void transposeiflower();
+This method transposes a CSR Matrix, but only if it is lower triangular. void transposeiflower();

-Cholesky decomposition decomposes the positive definite matrix into a lower triangular and its conjugate component.
+Cholesky decomposition decomposes the positive definite CSR matrix into a lower triangular and its conjugate component.
 CSRMatrix<T>* CholeskyDecomp();

 Example: